EPF-MDE/MMMDE4IN19-24-EPFBOOK-burdinat-theo/README.md

 - Beautiful CSS
 - Ex2 put request
 - All API endpoints
-- Handle the scenario where the id parameter does not match any student in thedetails view
+- Handle the scenario where the id parameter does not match any student in the details view
 - ESLint
 - Expliquer le débugger node, les mots de passe chiffré (+comment ajouter des utilisateurs)

-/!\ TO DO /!\
-- Vérifier que le code run bien depuis la vm et ajouter les instructions ici
-- Comments